 Always ensure you are following these three tips at a bare minimum.

-Spoiler Alert- I’m going to break down each and every one of these fruits in a question and answer format to keep things easy, 100% transparency and easy to follow, so no questions are left unanswered in this post.
+I’m going to break down each and every one of these fruits in a question and answer format.
+This keeps things easy, 100% transparent, and easy to follow, so no questions are left unanswered in this post.

 - High Acidity

 - High Calcium Content

 If certain fruits have much higher levels than other fruits in the above-mentioned categories, you should always avoided them and never feed them to your chinchilla.
 Here is a closer look at all of the fruits, as promised.

 Bananas are high in phosphorus.
 Bananas are also considered acidic and have high sugar, fat, and potassium content.